-Year 11 Course Year 12 Course Students study 2 Topics (own choice) for study in Yr 11 plus one teacher directed, from the diverse range of genres; Students study 3 Topics (all own choice) which MUST be different to those studied in the Preliminary course.
-Australian music / Baroque music / Jazz / Medieval music / Methods of notating music / Music and religion / Music and the related arts / Music for large ensembles / Music for radio, film, television and multimedia / Music for small ensembles / Music in education / Music of a culture (Preliminary course) Music of the 18th century / Music of the 19th century Music of the 20th and 21st centuries / Popular music Renaissance music / Rock music / Technology and its influence on music / Theatre music Once again students explore the topics through a range of through learning experiences in Performance, Aural, Musicology and Composition with a focus on the Concepts of Music
+Year 11 Course Year 12 Course Students study 3 Topics in Yr 11 from the diverse range Students study 3 Topics (own choice) which MUST be of genres; different to those studied in the Preliminary course but An instrument and its repertoire/ Australian music / are from the same set list as Preliminary.
+Baroque music /Jazz / Medieval music / Methods of notating music / Music and religion / Music and the Once again, students explore the topics through a range related arts / Music for large ensembles / Music for of thorough learning experiences in Performance, Aural, radio, film, television and multimedia / Music for Musicology and Composition, focusing on the Concepts small ensembles / Music in education / Music of a of Music. culture /Music of the 18th century / Music of the 19th century / Music of the 20th and 21st centuries / Popular music / Renaissance music / Rock music / Technology and its influence on music / Theatre music